 Brian Braddock aka Captain Britain and Charles's father Brian Xavier.

 Cassandra Cain and Cassandra Sandsmark filled the roles of Batgirl and Wonder Girl, respectively.
-While Wonder Girl is still the same person, the mantle of Batgirl was passed to Stephanie Brown.
+While Wonder Girl is still the same person, the mantle of Batgirl was passed to Stephanie Brown, then reverted to Barbara Gordon.

-For added confusion, we have Cassandra Cain as Batgirl/Black Bat and Kate Kane as Batwoman.
+For added confusion, we have Cassandra Cain as Batgirl/Black Bat/Orphan and Kate Kane as Batwoman.

 Cassie Sandsmark was on the Young Justice team with Cissie Jones-King & a girl called Suzee.
 They were all blonde.
 Meanwhile Marvel had already had a blonde teen character named Cassie Lang.
 This was called out by fans as a bunch of girl characters too similar.
 Eventually Cissie quit & Suzee started going by her real name, Greta.